Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 11. Support A Social Cause

-Customer expectation has changed noticeably in recent decades after global warming threats.
+Customer expectations have changed noticeably in recent decades after global warming threats.

 Start a social campaign to get a competitive edge.
 You may not be able to generate profit directly from your project, of course, but you’d be surprised at the astounding effect it will have on your conversions.